 First of all, I get it.

 Trying to raise a family today is stressful AF, especially from a financial perspective.
-A new report reveals that child care, on average, costs American families up to 30% of their incomes.
+Reports reveal that child care, on average, costs American families up to 30% of their incomes.
 Holy crap.
 And yet, this statistic doesn’t really surprise any of us, does it?

 It makes sense, then, that so many parents — especially moms — end up staying home with their kids.
 But even that isn’t an affordable option for most of us.
 It is virtually impossible to raise a family on one income, which is why so many SAHMs take on side-hustles to make ends meet.